BryanKoo/english-word-translation/README.md

 Wnen we create monolingual word cards, the one side of the card can be a word and a descriptive image and the other side can be example usage of the word.
 When we create bilingual word cards, the one side of the card can be a foreign word and a descriptive image, and the other side can be the equivalant word in native language.

+Levels are mandatory metadata for all kinds of learning contents.
+Advanced users learn nothing from basic contents and beginners also learn little if content is very difficult.

 We need structured data as below for both word cards.
 * Foreign word (text)
   * meaning of the word (image)